jovanduy/ExercisesInC/reading_questions/thinkos.md

 memory a process has.
 Which processes are using the most memory?

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+`malloc` also uses space at the beginning and end of the chunk to store information about the chunk that makes up `malloc`'s internal data structures.
+These data structures take up space, so mallocing a lot of small chunks is not space efficient because a lot of these data structures will also be created.
+Instead, you can allocate your small structures together in an array as one large structure.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)